Cathie O'Brien MA UKCP Reg Psychotherapist & Approved Supervisor BACP Snr Accred

 UKCP Registered and Accredited Child and Adult Psychotherapist and Approved Supervisor.

-EAGT-GPO (European Association of Gestalt Therapists) Accredited Gestalt Practitioner in Organisations.
+EAGT - GPO (European Association of Gestalt Therapist - Gestalt Practitioner in Organisations) Accredited GPO

 ADCE (Advanced Diploma in Child Care and Education)